AllenSWDB/allenswdb.github.io/databook/glossary.md

   etc. In the mouse, higher visual areas include: VISl, VIsal, VISpm, VISam, VISrl among others.
 For more, see {cite:t}`glickfeld_higher-order_2017`.

+hyperparameter
+  A free parameter that controls behaviors in machine learning algorithms.
+These are distinct from parameters which control behaviors of the models developed by the algorithms; hyperparameters affect how the algorithm finds the models in the first place.

 Interneuron
   Also known as a local interneuron: a neuron that has short axons and synapse exclusively with nearby neurons.
 In the cortex the term is often used to refer to inhibitory neurons.